-Anya and I were staying in a typical tourist lodge on the coast of the island of Cebu.
-I was perusing the books left behind by other travellers when I noticed a few editions of the ‘Manilla Bulletin’ lying folded on the bottom shelf of a dark, wooden book case (the four shelves above it crammed with dog-eared, sun bleached novels, none of them in English or Dutch).
+Anya and I were staying in a typical tourist lodge on the coast of the island of Cebu and I was perusing the books left behind by other travellers crammed into several shelves of a dark, wooden book case – when I noticed a few editions of the ‘Manilla Bulletin’ lying folded on the bottom shelf.

 ‘DON’T FORGET OUR SOCIO-ECONOMIC RIGHTS’

 The following lines got me in:

 ‘Filipino Governments from the time of Fidel Ramos to Noynoy Aquino have loudly boasted about economic figures.
 And the boasting continues today under Rodrigo Duterte, with sycophants proclaiming the Philippines economy supposedly besting even China’s!